alb-car/dh-posts-resources/validation-tutorial/validation-tutorial.md

 ### Scenario

-Before processing data, we generally assume that each record has a certain structure and certain properties hold true for its contents.
+Before processing data, we generally assume that *each record has a certain structure and certain properties hold true for its contents*.
 For example, with tabular data, we expect entries to have a specific number of fields and each field to respect some rules: cannot be null, must be unique, must be a number, must follow a certain format...

 Whether it's due to a bug, an unforeseen edge case, a conversion between formats, or something inserted by hand, it is not rare to have invalid values.
 When processed, these may halt execution, propagate errors, or generate misleading statistics.